Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 Chiari Malformation Type 1 is one of the four most common types of the condition.
 Patients with type 1 typically do not have symptoms until late childhood or adulthood.
 This is because the malformation does not develop until the skull and brain are growing.
 In contrast, patients with other types of Chiari malformation are often diagnosed in utero, during birth, or during early infancy.

-The symptoms of Chiari malformation type I may include headaches, tinnitus, nausea, facial pain, difficulty swallowing, visual symptoms, or muscle weakness.
+The most common symptom of Chiari Malformation is Occipital headache.
+Additional symptoms of Chiari malformation type I may include tinnitus, nausea, facial pain, difficulty swallowing, visual symptoms, or muscle weakness.
 Untreated Chiari malformation type 1 may also result in the development of fluid filled cavities in the brain (hydrocephalus) or spinal cord (syrinx) which may eventually lead to syringomyelia.
 This can lead to irreversible damage to the brain or spinal cord.

 Although Chiari malformation occurs in 1 of 2,000 people, the number of patients who exhibit symptoms is significantly less.